What Is Silicone?

 Silicone rubber is inert and non-toxic despite its properties.
 100% silicone rubber is FDA-approved for use with food and medical devices.
 This elastomer does not leach into food and is used in manufacturing food storage containers, baking molds, cooking utensils, and seals exposed to food.

-In addition, due to its biocompatibility, medical-grade silicone is used for manufacturing implants and hypoallergenic products.
+Additionally, due to its biocompatibility, 100% medical-grade silicone is used in the manufacturing of implants and hypoallergenic products.

-Lower Carbon Footprint Compared to Other Materials
+Lower Carbon Footprint Compared to Plastic

 The carbon footprint of a material refers to how much greenhouse gases are generated from using such material.
-Plastic has a significant carbon footprint, contributing about 3.4% of greenhouse gas emissions globally.
+Plastic has a significant carbon footprint, contributing about 3.3% of greenhouse gas emissions globally.
 Although silicone also has a carbon footprint, it is lower than plastic.

 Inquire About Our Silicone and Plastic Products!

-The Sustainability of Silicone Products?
+Sustainability of Silicone Products

 Life cycle analysis of silicone

-The life cycle analysis (LCA) of silicone rubber evaluates the sustainability of the material and its effect on the environment.
+The life cycle assessment (LCA) of silicone rubber evaluates the sustainability of the material and its effect on the environment.
 The approach considers the potential impact of silicone products on the environment in each stage of their life cycle.

 The life cycle of silicone begins with the extraction of raw materials and then moves on to their processing and manufacturing into valuable products.
 This process also involves the distribution, usage, recycling, and final disposal of the material.
-This entire cycle has an impact on the environment and its sustainability, which is why it is important to ensure that the silicone production process is as eco-friendly as possible.

 Life cycle analysis of silicone addresses the potential trade-offs between silicone’s environmental impact and sustainability to help provide the best solutions for the environment.
 The LCA for silicone across its entire life includes:

-• Raw material extraction: silica is one of the constituents of silicone rubber.
+- Raw material extraction: silica is one of the constituents of silicone rubber.
 This material is extracted from rocks and sand, impacting the environment.
 Nonetheless, the environmental impact of the extraction varies depending on the method used and the extraction location.

-• Manufacturing: silica is mixed with other chemicals and additives to produce silicone rubber.
+- Manufacturing: silica is mixed with other chemicals and additives to produce silicone rubber.
 The silicone rubber manufacturing process also uses significant amounts of heat.
 Due to the energy consumed during this process, greenhouse gases and other air pollutants are emitted.

-• Use: silicone rubber is processed into several products used across several industries.
+- Applications: silicone rubber is processed into several products used across several industries.
 The environmental impact of silicone at this stage will depend on the application and the product produced.

-• End of life: Silicone rubber may be recycled or disposed of at the end of its useful life.
+- End of life: Silicone rubber may be recycled or disposed of at the end of its useful life.
 The environmental impact depends on which method of disposal is used.
 Some companies offer programs to recycle silicone products and create less waste.

 Resource Efficiency and Environmental Impact